xray-imaging/2bm-docs/docs/source/procedures/item_002.rst

        effective pitch of the delivered image — so 2 × 2 binning
        gives an effective 6.9 µm pitch without any CLI override.
        If ``BinX != BinY`` a warning is logged and BinX is used.
+   * - ``--gate-z``
+     - flag
+     - —
+     - Also gate Z measurement moves on y/N. Default off: Z moves stay within the safety band and only sample alignment, so they're announced but not gated.
+Table moves are ALWAYS gated regardless.
    * - ``--yes``
      - flag
      - —